Winner of the Audi Sponsorship Award at Lakeland Auto Show - Lake Mirror Classic, October, 2017

-The most significant improvements were underneath, with the first ball-joint front suspension, doing away with king-pins, and a completely redesigned frame, with six cross-members and K-type reinforcement.
+The Capri offers the first ball-joint front suspension, doing away with king-pins, and a completely redesigned frame, with six cross-members and K-type reinforcement.

 "Son, you're gonna' drive me to drinkin' if you don't stop drivin' that Hot Rod Lincoln."

 Motivated to sell, we need the room in the shop for restoration clients' cars!

 Click on the button below to see a short video on the restoration of our 1929 Peerless.
 Special thanks to our super talented son-in-law, Griffin Partilla, who created this fantastic video.
 And to the star of the show, our grand-daughter Lorelei, cheers to the next generation who love great historic cars!

 Featured on the nationally syndicated TV show "Daytime" with our 1930 Packard